-I took a break and went to Denver for a visit with my sister and brother-in-law.
+I took a break and went to Denver for a visit with my sister and brother-in-law right after Bill went into the nursing home.
 I thought that this might strengthen me as I was unable to cope with things at home.
 Bill is in the nursing home and yet I was seeing him too much.
 It isn’t that I wanted to have him home again.
 I felt for him, but all he does is make us both feel badly.
 He isn’t capable of understanding that he can’t live at home ever again.

 I stayed with my sister and her husband.
 I always enjoy staying with them.
 When I got there, I felt pretty good.
 I was refreshed and didn’t feel as if I was going to cry.
 After two days I visited the town we used to live in to visit some friends.
 It was fun visiting with them and I went by the old house we had put on our acre of land twenty-five years ago.